Diana Mosley: Nazi Germany

 Lady Mosley's prison time failed to disturb her approach to life; she remarked in her later years that she felt better treated than earlier prisoners.

-According to an anecdote in her The Daily Telegraph obituary, Evelyn Waugh saw Lady Mosley wear a diamond swastika brooch among her jewels as she left prison.

 Post-war

 After the war ended, the couple kept homes in Ireland, with apartments in London and Paris.
 Their recently renovated Clonfert home, a former Bishop's palace, burned down in an accidental fire.
 In her memoirs, Diana blamed her cook, writing that the fire could have been extinguished had it not been for the cook who ran back to her room to retrieve her possessions and in doing so delayed efforts to control the fire.
 Following this, they moved to a home near Fermoy, County Cork, later settling permanently in France, at the Temple de la Gloire, a Palladian temple in Orsay, southwest of Paris, in 1950 (built in 1801 to honour the French victory of December 1800 at Hohenlinden, near Munich).
 Gaston and Bettina Bergery had told the Mosleys that the property was on the market.
 They were neighbours of the Duke and Duchess of Windsor, who lived in the neighbouring town Gif-sur-Yvette, and soon became their close friends.

 Once again they became known for entertaining, but were barred from all functions at the British Embassy.
 During their time in France, the Mosleys quietly went through another marriage ceremony; Hitler had safeguarded their original marriage licence, and it was never found after the war.
 During this period, Mosley was unfaithful to Diana, but she found for the most part that she was able to learn to keep herself from getting too upset regarding his adulterous habits.
 She told an interviewer: "I think if you're going to mind infidelity, you better call it a day as far as marriage goes.
 Because who has ever remained faithful?
 I mean, they don't.
 There's passion and that's it."
 Diana was also a lifelong supporter of the British Union of Fascists (BUF), and its postwar successor the Union Movement.